jbernardy42/JBCatalyst2015/log.md

 Project: Video, model, process

--CV cannot distringuish between background and objects -Humans can
+*CV cannot distringuish between background and objects *Humans can

-Blur:  Vegetation
+*Blur*: Vegetation
         Copper sculpture
         Pepper

-Equality - CV does not have a bias towards background and foreground
+*Equality* - CV does not have a bias towards background and foreground

 As humans we perceive a direct focus whereas a computer is unbiased

 Journal of sequence, human as computer

 Different spots to test out

 Boundaries and how materiality plays into it

 ##Notes 3.13.15

-Space: Perception of humans vs perception of computer Richness of environment
+*Space*: Perception of humans vs perception of computer

+Richness of environment

 *Our boards*

--Photoscans; Rhino untouched, Rhino ReduceMesh, combine in "NEW PATH"
+* Photoscans; Rhino untouched, Rhino ReduceMesh, combine in "NEW PATH"

-Plan view of path
+* Plan view of path
-buildings, trees (B+W)
+* Buildings, trees (B+W)
-Path and camera (color)
+* Path and camera (color)

 Plan of path we took

 Laser File for model